 - FREE 30-minute case evaluations

-- Simple Assault (VA code § 18.2-57): Simple assault involved an attack of another person, but without weapons or bodily injury.
+- Simple assault (VA code § 18.2-57): Simple assault involves an attack of another person but without weapons or bodily injury.

 In Virginia, a simple assault is a Class 1 misdemeanor that is punishable by up to a year in jail and a fine of $2,500.
-Aggravated assault that results in severe injury to the victim (“malicious wounding”) is considered a Class 2 felony that could result in a lifetime prison sentence.
-Attacks against police or probation officers are also felony offenses which can result in prison sentences ranging from six months to 10 years.
+Aggravated assault that results in severe injury to the victim (malicious wounding) is considered a Class 2 felony that could result in a lifetime prison sentence.
+Attacks against the police or probation officers are also felony offenses that can result in prison sentences ranging from six months to 10 years.